ige-calcul/public-docs/docs/clusters/Gricad/dahu.md

 | dahu-visu| Silver 4216| 2 | 32 | 192 |system_hdd | none | NO |
 ========================================================================================
 ```

-To run the job in
+  - To run the job do
 ```
 chmod 750 job_exemple.oar
 oarsub -S ./job_exemple.oar
 ```

 **Use the interactive mode**

 If you are developping a code, it is better to have acces to a node for debugging issues.
-In the passive mode , if you make a small mistake , then you  have to submit your job again and wait in the queue.
+In the passive mode, if you make a small mistake, then you have to submit your job again and wait in the queue.
 Using the interactive mode allows to correct your mistake and run your code until you make sure that everything is working fine.

 To do that use **oarsub** with **-I** command: